 What is a Liver Biopsy?

 A liver biopsy is a procedure in which a small needle is inserted into the liver to collect a tissue sample.
+This is performed as an office or outpatient procedure or during surgery.
 The tissue is then analyzed in a laboratory to help doctors diagnose a variety of disorders and diseases in the liver.
 A liver biopsy is most often performed to help identify the cause of:

 Is Liver Biopsy Safe?